A complete guide to parmesan

 It packs a strong umami punch with rich, creamy notes which makes it ideal for grating over pasta, in pesto, as a crust for baked meat or fish, and shaving over salads.
 Or, just enjoy it on its own with a glass of dry sparkling wine or as part of a cheeseboard.

 What is authentic parmesan?

 Parmigiano Reggiano, also known as the king of cheese, is the original parmesan.
-A Protected Designation of Origin (PDO) food, it’s made in northern Italy, exclusively in the provinces of Parma, Reggio Emilia, Modena and parts of Mantua and Bologna.
+A Protected Designation of Origin (PDO) food, it’s made in northern Italy, exclusively in the provinces of Parma, Reggio Emilia, Modena and parts of Mantua (to the right of the Po river) and Bologna (to the left of the Po river).
 The cows whose milk is used to make the cheese must be reared on locally-grown feed.
 Silage (fermented, high-moisture stored fodder) as feed is banned.